gomesjj/gomesjj.github.io/_posts/2018-05-29-Install-ESXi-With-USB-Ethernet-Only.md

 Now, one would expect to be able to whip a customised ISO installer with the USB Ethernet drivers, boot from it and be able to install ESXi.
 Sadly, that is not the case.

-I tried to come up with various "solutions", including a custom kick start file to either set the network or the netdevice, but nothing worked.
+I tried to come up with various "solutions", including a custom kickstart file to either set the network or the netdevice, but nothing worked.
 That was a few months ago, but I have recently managed to find some time to dedicate to the issue...
 Guess what?
-Network configuration is hard-coded to use vmnic0".
+Network configuration is hard-coded to use vmnic0.

 ## Weasel